alvaram/alvaradom/index.md

 # Marcello Alvarado is a Professional Design Leader with Experience Building Teams & Products for Startups.

-Working remotely with small startups based out of Hong Kong, New York and Los Angeles as Director of Design and VP of Operations.
+Working remotely with small startups based out of Hong Kong, New York and Los Angeles as a Product Designer, Freelance Designer, and Project Manager.
 With over a decade of experience, Marcello offers brand design, strategy, art direction, design thinking and UI/UX for early age startups to help grow and scale their business.

 More [about me](/about/) and my [past experience](/cv/).